MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Update-CsTeamsShiftsConnectionInstance.md

 ```

 ### -Break
-Wait for .NET debugger to attach
+Wait for the .NET debugger to attach.

 ```yaml
 Type: SwitchParameter